 I was Born in Israel in 1949, Being a child of Holocaust survivors, I sought the sanctuary of pure mathematics, whose beauty and order have preserved my sanity . . . and, to a certain extent, my humanity.
-Thanks God, now that these phase of my life is behind me I turned my time and energy and am joining with others to share the beauty of Math with people from all backgrounds and all ages.
+Thanks God, now that this phase of my life is behind me I turned my time and energy and am joining with others to share the beauty of Math with people from all backgrounds and all ages.
 Math is hard wired into our brain.
-It is a part and an expression of human consciousness that keeps unfolding for ever like music, poetry and other forms of art.
+It is a part and an expression of human consciousness that keeps unfolding forever like music, poetry and other forms of art.

 Link to my personal page